 The following technical report discusses the anticipated construction and operation transportation impacts of the proposed Operations and Maintenance Facility (OMF) South.
-The report was prepared to support the Draft Environmental Impact Statement (EIS).
-In addition to the build alternatives described, the Draft Environmental Impact Statement will also evaluate the No-Build Alternative as required by the State Environmental Policy Act (SEPA).
+It meets the requirements of the National Environmental Policy Act (NEPA) and the Washington State Environmental Policy Act (SEPA) to support the OMF South Final Environmental Impact Statement (Final EIS).

 This report includes an analysis evaluating the transportation impacts associated with construction and operation of the facility.
 Impacts are evaluated for multiple modes, including automobile, transit, bicycle, pedestrian, and freight.
 Operational impacts were forecast based on estimated employee volumes accessing the site during peak travel periods.
-Each alternative assumes an equal number of employees; however, the built transportation infrastructure, planned jurisdictional improvements, growth projections, and preliminary site layouts result in different impacts for each site.
+Each alternative assumes an equal number of employees; however, the built transportation infrastructure, planned jurisdictional improvements, growth projections, acquisitions, preliminary site layouts, and changes to the transportation network resulting from development of OMF South result in different impacts for each site.
 Construction impacts were qualitatively evaluated based on the number of estimated truck trips as a percentage of daily traffic volumes along anticipated haul routes.

 Operational traffic impacts were determined for arterials and local streets by comparing the overall intersection level of service (LOS) for the project alternatives.
-Impacts would occur if a Build Alternative result in traffic operations performing below the acceptable LOS when the intersection or roadway segment would operate at or above the acceptable LOS for the roadway under the No-Build Alternative.
+Impacts would occur if a Build Alternative results in traffic operations performing below the acceptable LOS or volume/capacity (v/c) ratio when the intersection or roadway segment would operate at or above the acceptable LOS or v/c ratio for the roadway under the No-Build Alternative.
 Impacts may also occur if the build alternative traffic operations reduce the LOS from E to F or if the delay in an LOS F condition is worsened by more than 10 seconds.
 This approach outlines the process for consideration of mitigation to address possible impacts.